 Elective deferrals must be limited.

 In general, plans must limit 401(k) elective deferrals to the amount in effect under IRC section 402(g) for that particular year.
-The elective deferral limit is $18,000 in 2015, 2016 and 2017.
+The elective deferral limit is $19,500 in 2020 and $19,000 in 2019.
 The limit is subject to cost-of-living adjustments.
 However, a 401(k) plan might also allow participants age 50 and older to make catch-up contributions in addition to the amounts contributed up to the regular 402(g) dollar limitation, provided those contributions satisfy the requirements of IRC section 414(v).
 These limits apply to the aggregate of all retirement plans in which the employee participates.

 Minimum vesting standard must be met.

 A 401(k) plan must satisfy certain requirements regarding when benefits vest.
 To "vest" means to acquire ownership.
 The vested percentage is the participant's percentage of ownership in his or her account.
 All participants must be fully (100%) vested in their 401(k) elective deferrals.
 A traditional 401(k) plan may require completion of a specific number of years of service for vesting in employer discretionary or matching contributions.
 For example, a plan may require 2 years of service for a 20% vested interest in employer contributions and additional years of service for increases in the vested percentage.
 Matching contributions must vest at least as rapidly as a 6-year graded vesting schedule.
 A safe harbor and SIMPLE 401(k) plan must provide for 100% vesting in employer and employee contributions at all times.